Lyd (locomotive)

 Lyd is a narrow gauge steam locomotive built by the Ffestiniog Railway in their own Boston Lodge shops over a period of 15 years.

 Lyd is based on the design of the Lynton and Barnstaple Railway Locomotive E188 Lew which was built by Manning Wardle in 1925 for the Southern Railway, who owned the line at the time.

 Lew

-Being the newest L&B loco (the others had all been in use since 1898), Lew was the only one that was not scrapped following the closure of the line in 1935, and was used to dismantle the line before being shipped overseas to South America (possibly Brazil) and an uncertain fate.
+Being the newest L&B locomotive (the others had all been in use since 1898), Lew was the only one not scrapped following the closure of the line in 1935.
+It was used to dismantle the line before being shipped overseas to South America (possibly Brazil), after which its fate is uncertain.

 Although externally similar in appearance, to Lew, Lyd incorporates a number of modern design and construction techniques to improve overall efficiency.
 In order to navigate Garnedd tunnel, Lyds cab is fitted with removable side panels to change the roof profile.